 The brief summary of the study results in Ukrainian is available by the following link.

 The study results of interactions between local authorities and civil society in Lviv are available by the following link.
+The study results of interactions between local authorities and civil society in Kharkiv are available by the following link.

 An important element of citizen participation in the social and political life and in decision making process in the city is the cooperation between civil government bodies and civil society institutions (NGOs, initiatives and activists).
 Civil society organizations, on the one hand, represent the interests of their members, wide social interests and the interests of various social groups.
 On the other hand, they themselves are a mechanism of civil participations for the residents of the city.
 Due to this fact, cooperation between government bodies and civil society organizations is a strategically important task for building democracy, good governance, trust and consensus in the community.